MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ### CustomAPIResponseProperty entity attributes

 The object returned for your Custom API message will include any response properties you define.
-It is not required for a Custom API to return any value, but if the custom API is defined as a function it is required.
+It is not required for a Custom API Action to return any value, but it must return a value if defined as a Function.

 > [!IMPORTANT]
 > A Custom API that represents a function with no response properties is not valid and will not appear in the Web API $metadata service document.
 If you try to use it, you will get a `404 Not Found` error similar to this: